gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 that comprises of path probability function and path utility function over paths $𝐬∈𝐒$ conditional to the decision strategy $Z.$

-## Attributes
+## Properties
-In this section, we define common attributes for influence diagrams. [^2]
+In this section, we define common properties for influence diagrams.
+The paper [^2] discusses many of these properties.

 **Discrete** influence diagram refers to countable state space.
 Otherwise, the influence diagram is **continuous**.
-We can discretize continuous influence diagrams using bins.
+We can discretize continuous influence diagrams using discrete bins.

 Two nodes are **sequential** if there exists a directed path from one node to the other in the influence diagram.
 Otherwise, the nodes are **parallel**.
 Sequential nodes often model time dimension.

 **Repeated subdiagram** refers to a recurring pattern within an influence diagram.
-Often, influence diagrams do no have a unique structure, but they consist of a repeated pattern due to the properties of the underlying problem.
+Often, influence diagrams do not have a unique structure, but they consist of a repeated pattern due to the underlying problem's properties.

 **Limited-memory** influence diagram refers to an influence diagram where an upper bound limits the size of the information set for decision nodes.
+It is a desired attribute because it affects the decision model size, as discussed in the [Computational Complexity](@ref) section.

-**Isolated subdiagrams** refer to an influence diagram that consists of multiple diagrams that are not connected.
-Therefore, decisions on one isolated subdiagram do not affect decisions on other isolated subdiagrams.
+**Isolated subdiagrams** refer to an influence diagram that consists of multiple unconnected diagrams, that is, there are no undirected connections between the diagrams.
+Therefore, one isolated subdiagram's decisions affect decisions on the other isolated subdiagrams only through the utility function.

 ## References